 Use call tracking data to optimize ads: If are getting a lot of calls from your ads that are not converting or that are driving service calls, you may need to adjust your ad copy or audiences.

 Display ads at the right time: Make sure that you are displaying your call ads during business hours and during peak call times.
 Use call tracking data to determine the best times.

 Test, test, test: Like all your marketing efforts, you have to throw a few things out there to see what works.
 The good thing is, when you’re using Invoca, you actually KNOW what works and what doesn’t, so there’s no guessing and your trial-and-error ends in results instead of more head scratching.

-Check out this post to learn more about how Invoca’s AI-powered call tracking & analytics platform works.
+Get this on-demand webinar to learn more about how to use Invoca call tracking and analytics with Facebook!